CFIA-NCFAD/nf-virontus/docs/output.md

 If the workflow is being run with the SARS-CoV-2 reference genome Wuhan-Hu-1 [MN908947.3](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3/), then [Pangolin][] is used to assign a global SARS-CoV-2 lineage to each sample.

-The lastest release of Pangolin lineages will be installed prior to running Pangolin to ensure the most up-to-date lineage assignment.
+The lastest release of Pangolin lineages ([PangoLEARN](https://github.com/cov-lineages/pangoLEARN/) and [lineages](https://github.com/cov-lineages/lineages)) is downloaded and installed prior to running Pangolin to ensure the most up-to-date lineage assignment.

 **Output files:**